Features

 Money Conversations turns your real balance and history into ready-to-send messages for the three situations people avoid most: Follow-Up, Ask for Loan, and Repayment Update.

 Choose a tone, adjust details if needed, and keep full control before sending.
 Messages can include a Live Link so the other person can view the latest statement without installing the app.
+When you copy or share a Money Conversation, Timeline can record that the communication happened.

 Main use cases